alainwolf/roll.urown.net/server/dns/powerdns.rst

     :language: ini
     :lines: 629-664

-Don't forget: if you want to use the API from any other host then localhost, add / change `webserver-address` and `webserver-allow-from`
+Don't forget: if you want to use the API from any other host then localhost, add / change `webserver-address` and `webserver-allow-from`.

 Allowed Zone Transfers
 ^^^^^^^^^^^^^^^^^^^^^^

+Add here all your slave servers IP.

 .. literalinclude:: config/pdns-master.conf
     :language: ini
     :start-after: # 8bit-dns=no
     :end-before: # allow-dnsupdate-from

 Enable Zone Transfers